 Dependencies with other features

-- DNS Booster must be turned on for Unbound to work.
+DNS Booster must be turned on for any of Firewalla's DNS services to work.

 - If your device is connected to a VPN with DNS over VPN enabled, any DNS features including Unbound will not work.

 When a device has multiple DNS services configured, the priority of different configurations is device-level > group-level > network-level > global.

 Or do we need to use a container that combines both and *not* use the embedded Unbound implementation?

 Thanks in advance!

 It can't.
 The idea of unbound is not having any upstream DNS resolver between unbound and authoritative nameservers.

 @Support Team: thanks for the swift response, I was rather thinking / hoping for a setup like this: